priya-dikey/customer-transfer-analytics-pipeline/README.md

                 fct_seasonality_*         time patterns
 ```

 ## Results

 - Value concentration: top 1% of senders drive ~32% of volume, top 10% drive 61.4%.
 - Segments: five RFM segments (Champions, Loyal, Regular, At Risk, Hibernating).
   Groups are fairly balanced by headcount but Champions dominate by volume.

-The
-  count versus value gap is the concentration story.
+## Recommendations
+- Top 10% of senders drive 61.4% of volume.
+Build a dedicated retention program for that decile with relationship management, fee concessions because losing a handful of them hits volume     hard.
+- Customer 12346's GBP 77K single transaction should also go to AML/fraud review, not just get logged as a data-quality flag.
+- Target campaigns at "At Risk" and "Hibernating" segments, not "Champions."
+Add a specific trigger, e.g., flag anyone moving from Champion/Loyal into At Risk.

 ## Validation

 Validation runs as dbt tests: